 - US does NOT have a "ministry" or "department" of international trade

 - Most other countries do; e.g. ...

 - Canada: Department of International Trade

-- Japan: Ministry of Economy, Trade and Industry

-- (METI) (Used to be MITI)
+- Japan: Ministry of Economy, Trade and Industry (METI) (Used to be MITI)

 - EU: Directorate General Trade

 - Trade Commissioner:

-Valdis Dombrovskis

-since Aug 26, 2020
+Valdis Dombrovskis since Aug 26, 2020

 - In US, responsibility for trade issues is spread over many entities

 - Congress

 - USTR

 - Commerce Department (& ITA within it)

 - US International Trade Commission (USITC)

 - Export-Import Bank

 - and several others

-- Obama said several years ago that he sought to consolidate many of these in a single agency
+- Obama said as President that he sought to consolidate many of these in a single agency

 - He never did

 - USTR = United States Trade Representative

+- Cabinet-level official of US government

 - Handles negotiations on trade issues with

 - Other governments

 - WTO

 - Drafts trade legislation for Congress

 - Does NOT set or implement trade policies